ssrg-vt/hermitux/notes.md

 - `set_tid_address`: musl use it too, doing nothing silently for now, probably need to implement it later **TODO**
 - `clock_gettime`: **TODO**, for now just returns `-ENOSYS` (musl is then falling back on gettimeofday which is implemented
 - `gettimeofday`: implemented, I used the hermitcore implementation which was originally present in newlib itself.
 Note that with qemu the time management seems somehow wrong, but not with uhyve.
+- `nanosleep`: just translates to a `sys_msleep` for now, I don't take care of any potential interruption by a signal (would need to set the `rem` parameter

 ## `Syscall` catch impact